Saving the shrikes

 Just outside Napanee lurks a fearsome creature.
 Stalking its prey from above, it swoops down and uses its strong, hooked beak to impale its meal on spikes or thorns, to devour later at its leisure.

 This is the eastern loggerhead shrike, also known as the butcher bird.
-A predatory songbird without talons, this species of shrike is specially adapted to eat its meals without some of the tools of raptors.
+A predatory songbird without talons, this species of shrike is specially adapted to eat its meals without some of the tools of other raptors.

 While it might sound like a thing out of nightmares, this shy and elusive bird is in grave danger.
 With less than 30 breeding pairs remaining in the wild, the eastern loggerhead shrike is one of the fastest-declining bird species in North America.